119 arrests, numerous guns and drug seized during RCSO and FBI joint operation - NewsBreak

 119 arrests, numerous guns and drug seized during RCSO and FBI joint operation

-AUGUSTA, GA ( WJBF) — Sheriff Roundtree sending a strong message to those involved in gun and gang violence.
+AUGUSTA, Ga.
+(WJBF) — Richmond County Sheriff Richard Roundtree is sending a strong message to those involved in gun and gang violence.

-In light of recent violence, Sheriff Roundtree said getting illegal firearms off the streets could help prevent future gun violence.
+In light of recent violence, Sheriff Roundtree said getting illegal firearms off the streets could help prevent future gun violence.🚨 WJBF NewsChannel 6 is TRACKING CRIME where you live.
+Click here.

 Investigators said 55 alleged gang members were also arrested including members of the Loyalty Over Everything gang which has been connected to the shooting death of 8-year-old Arbrie Anthony.